• This field is for validation purposes and should be left unchanged.

 How much time can pass without paying your property taxes In Virginia

-Unpaid property taxes can greatly affect homeownership in Virginia.
+Unpaid property taxes can significantly affect homeownership in Virginia.
 If you don’t pay your property taxes, it can cause serious problems for your rights as a homeowner.
 Understanding these effects can help you protect your home and its value.

 Can Unpaid Taxes Affect the Ownership Title of Your Home?